 I was listening to a podcast the other day, and the discussion revolved around the PA systems.
 One subtopic, however, that piqued my interest the most was about the value of crossovers in a PA system.
 As a singer in a live band, I have been very fascinated and fond of crossovers.
-The PA system uses the crossovers to separate the audio signal into various frequency ranges.
-This splitting up of audio signal allows the sound engineer to channel signals of different frequencies to loudspeakers designed for various frequency ranges.
+The public address system uses the crossovers to separate the audio signal into various frequency ranges.
+This splitting up of audio signal allows the sound engineer to channel signals of different frequencies to loudspeakers designed for various frequency spectrum.

 The crossover receives the signal from the mixer.
 It splits this signal and sends the resulting split signals to individual loudspeakers with the appropriate frequencies.

-Manufacturers did not design the loudspeaker drivers to cover the whole audio spectrum range because the audio spectrum ranges from the low to high frequencies.
+Manufacturers did not design the loudspeaker drivers to cover the whole audio spectrum range because the audio spectrum ranges from the low frequencies to high frequencies.
 Thus, the audio signals must be split when it passes the crossover before the split signals are routed to the designated speakers.

 Recommended Crossover Frequencies

 There is a frequency ranges wherein the crossover can perfectly filter the unwanted sound waves.
 Although there is no unified crossover frequency for all speakers, there is, however, a standard range of frequencies in which the crossover can effectively filter unwanted sounds:

 The most recommended crossover frequency for subwoofers is 80Hz (low pass).
 At this range, the subwoofer bass is given priority without incorporating midrange sounds.
 Thus, this range is perfect for low-end bass.